 A group of inventory sites scores highly for 'history' (scoring at least 3/5 under this criterion).
 The features for which the identified sites have been selected and notified are listed in the environmental inventory (Appendix 7).
-The map (Figure 10) shows their locations.
+The map (Figure 9) shows their locations.

 These historical environment sites comprise a) sites with extant and visible archaeological or historical features or proven buried archaeology, as recorded in the Historic England and Leicestershire CC Historic Environment Records databases, and b) other sites of historical and social significance identified in local records and during the inventory process.
-The sites mapped in Figure 10 (details in Appendix 7) include designated heritage assets of the highest significance i.e. the scheduled monuments (which have statutory protection) and an area of registered battlefield.
+The sites mapped in Figure 9 (details in Appendix 7) include designated heritage assets of the highest significance i.e. the scheduled monuments (which have statutory protection) and an area of registered battlefield.
 Substantial harm to or loss of these designated assets should be wholly exceptional.

-POLICY ENV 6: SITES OF HISTORICAL ENVIRONMENT SIGNIFICANCE - In addition to the Scheduled

-Monuments (existing statutory protection), the sites mapped in Figure 10 (details in Appendix 7) are non-designated local heritage assets which have at least local significance for their historical features.
+POLICY ENV 6: SITES OF HISTORICAL ENVIRONMENT SIGNIFICANCE - In addition to the Scheduled Monuments (existing statutory protection), the sites mapped in Figure 9 (details in Appendix 7) are local heritage assets which have at least local significance for their historical features.
 The features are extant and have visible expression or there is proven buried archaeology on the site, and they are locally valued.
-The historical and cultural significance of the sites and the features present on them should be balanced against the local benefit of any development that would affect or damage them.
+Development proposals affecting these sites will be assessed having regard to scale of any harm or loss and the significance of the heritage asset.